 Underpinning and supporting widespread enjoyment of the California coast is a system that communities could not function without - infrastructure.
 Sea level rise (SLR) presents unprecedented challenges that threaten infrastructure and must be met with proactive adaptation.
 The goal of the Commission's draft document (the Guidance), Critical Infrastructure at Risk: Sea Level Rise Planning Guidance for California’s Coastal Zone, is to promote resilient coastal infrastructure and protection of coastal resources by providing local governments, asset managers, and other stakeholders with policy and planning information to help inform sea level rise adaptation decisions that are consistent with the California Coastal Act.

-Submit public comment on the August 2021 draft document by September 24th, 2021.
-Comments can be submitted by email to StatewidePlanning@coastal.ca.gov
+The public comment period for the Guidance closed on September 24th 2021.
+Comments were submitted by email to StatewidePlanning@coastal.ca.gov